Thousands of Migrants & Supporters to March in 16 Cities on Eve of Parliament’s Return For Equal Rights

 TORONTO, Sept.
-12, 2023 (GLOBE NEWSWIRE) -- The eve of Parliament’s return will be marked by a weekend of massive demonstrations and actions in 9 provinces calling on Prime Minister Trudeau to implement his promise of equality and fairness without delay.
-All migrants, including undocumented people, migrant workers, students, refugees and families, must have permanent resident status.
-These actions are coming shortly after the United Nations Special Rapporteur on contemporary forms of slavery called Canada’s temporary migration streams a “breeding ground” for exploitation.
+14, 2023 (GLOBE NEWSWIRE) -- The eve of Parliament’s return will be marked by a weekend of massive demonstrations and actions calling on Prime Minister Trudeau to implement his promise of equality and fairness in the upcoming Parliamentary session.
+The actions, led by migrants including undocumented people, migrant workers, students, refugees, and families, are calling for permanent resident status for everyone.
+These actions come shortly after the United Nations Special Rapporteur on contemporary forms of slavery called Canada’s temporary migration streams a “breeding ground” for exploitation.

 EDMONTON, AB: September 17, 1:00 PM, Alberta Legislature